By Lea Struck

 In addition, the aircraft type Cirrus SR22 can take off and land from over 1,600 small and large airports throughout Europe.
 Small airports do not only make the journey more pleasant and less time-consuming for customers, but airport fees can also be saved.

-Apart from the price, there are other differences between commercial airline and a private flight that should be considered when booking.
+Apart from the costs of flight, there are other differences between commercial airline and a private flight that should be considered when booking.
 In any case, you will save yourself from fluctuating prices and a stressful ticket search.
+Please see our price calculator for a customized air cab offer.